Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/nodes/introduction.rst

 To use texture nodes with the current texture, open the :doc:`Node Editor </editors/node_editor/index>` and set it to *Texture* mode by clicking the "Texture" icon (|texture-button|) in its header.

-To start adding nodes, you first need to select a material.
+To start adding nodes, a material has to be to selected.
-Now you can either click the *New* button in the Node editor, or the *New* button in the texture panel.
-Once you have a texture selected, you can toggle it to function as a regular texture or a node texture by clicking the *Use Nodes* option in the Node Editor.
+A new texture can be created by either clicking the *New* button in the Node editor, or the *New* button in the texture panel.
+Once a texture is selected, it can be toggled to a function as a regular texture or a node texture by clicking the *Use Nodes* option in the Node Editor.

 The default node setup will appear: a red-and-white checkerboard node connected to an *Output* named "Default".
-For *texture* nodes, you can create as many Outputs as you like in your node setup.
-(Other types of node networks, as you may recall, are limited to only one Output node.)
+For *texture* nodes, multiple Outputs can exist in the node setup.
+Compare to other types of node contexts, which are limited to one active Output node.
 See the next section for details.

 For instructions on how to add, remove and manipulate the nodes in the tree, see the :doc:`Node Editor manual </editors/node_editor/nodes/usage>`.